How Does Iowa Stack Up? Social Media Usage in Iowa

 In fact, according to research from CivicScience 28% of online Millennials check Snapchat every day.
 So if young adults are one of your target audiences, try Snapchat and be authentic.

 At Blue Compass, we don’t like shooting in the dark when it comes to digital marketing.
-We are data-driven marketers who make decisions that are backed by analytics and research.
+We are data-driven marketers who make decisions that are backed by analytics and strategic market research.
 We performed this Iowa social media case study so we could use the results to develop better social media strategies for our clients.
 And that’s what we plan to do!

 If you’re interested in revamping your social media strategy, we’re happy to see how we can help.